-- Regulatory T cell differentiation and function.
+- Role of estrogen in modulating intestinal T cell differentiation and function

 - Role of estrogen in the intestinal epithelium